William Wentworth: Aboriginal Australians

 In 1827, Wentworth was the defence counsel for Lieutenant Nathaniel Lowe, who was accused and acquitted of shooting dead an Aboriginal prisoner.
 He argued that Englishmen were justified in punitively killing Aboriginal people, as the law had an "inability" to punish them and therefore did not exist to protect them, whom he described as being "one degree just above the beasts of the field — possessing no understanding beyond a confused notion of right and wrong, and that is all."We could not, according to any principles, have assumed any right of sovereignty over them; they are the free occupants of the demesne or soil; it belongs to them by law of nations, anterior to any laws which follow from human institutions ... there is no right of empire among them, no Chieftain in a condition, from their vagabond state, to make a treaty with the head of any civilized government.
 If there be no public compact of this sort, there can only exist a tacit compact among individuals, which goes no further than to say, we will be at peace with you if you keep peaceable with us, and that compact would be sufficient to authorize the gentleman at the bar to punish any of these natives who violated this compact, in any way he might think fit.In 1844, there was a push to reform the judicial system to allow evidence to be given by Aboriginals.
-Wentworth was vociferous in his opposition, claiming that it would be "quite as defensible" to receive for evidence "the chatterings of the ourang-outang as of this savage race," drawing a rebuke from Roger Therry.
+Wentworth was vociferous in his opposition, claiming that it would be "quite as defensible" to receive for evidence "the chatterings of the ourang-outang as of this savage race," drawing a rebuke from fellow MLC Roger Therry.
 When the issue was brought before the Council again in 1849, he referred to the proposal as "most fatal to the natives themselves [and] most cruel to the white inhabitants."
 He simultaneously referred to the hangings of the 1838 Myall Creek massacre perpetrators as "judicial murder" – his obituary reported that "the Crown was thought by Mr. Wentworth, and by many more, to have strained the law against those who slew the savages," with their executions "bitterly and even fiercely resented by Wentworth, and ... perhaps, never forgiven or forgotten."
 While arguing against the proposal, Wentworth remarked:...remember when the Cowpasture tribe made an inroad upon the settled lands, and on that occasion what was the course adopted by the Government?
 The military were ordered out by the Government—they opposed these savage marauders, and a slaughter, numerically considered very inconsiderable, ensued.
 But the force of the bullets and bayonets of the English forces prevailed, and peace and quiet was for ever obtained.
 It was not the policy of a wise Government to attempt the perpetuation of the aboriginal race of New South Wales by any protective means.
 They must give way before the arms, aye! even the diseases of civilised nations—they must give way before they attained the power of those nations.In 1849, Wentworth supported the establishment of a Native Police force, believing "it would be the most powerful, perhaps, the only means, of averting those collisions between the blacks and the border settlers which had hitherto unfortunately existed."
 The first Commandant of the Native Police for the northern districts, Frederick Walker, was a personal friend of Wentworth's who also managed his immense property at Tala on the Murrumbidgee.